From BR Bullpen

 Biographical Information

 "Andrew Leonard at left field ten years ago was a daisy, and no mistake.
 His fly catches with his back turned to the audience on a dead run down the field, often having to jump in the air, were pictures, and then the way he would turn and duck his head, sending the ball to the home plate on a shooting bound not over ten feet from the ground, at any distance, will not soon be forgotten . . .
 Andy was a first-class base-runner and A 1 batsman. . ." - Tim Murnane, from Sporting Life of March 24, 1886

 Andy Leonard, a member of the legendary 1869 Cincinnati Red Stockings, became an above-average player in the National Association and later played four seasons in the nascent National League as one of its older players.

-Leonard was born in 1846 in Ireland and given the name Andrew Jackson Leonard (President Andrew Jackson had served from 1829-37).
-It is said that he is the first Irish-born player in the major leagues, but there were actually several players in the National Association, and he had his debut just a few days before the rest of them.
+Leonard was born in 1846 in Ireland and given the name Andrew Jackson Leonard (President Andrew Jackson had served from 1829-1837).
+It is said that he is the first Irish-born player in the major leagues, but there were actually several such players in the National Association, and he had his debut just a few days before the rest of them.
 There were also a number of Irish-born players who appeared in 1876, the first year of the National League.